Quiet, Please: On the air

 Most episodes featured no more than two or three actors, with Chappell taking the first person voice in all but a handful of episodes (with the closing describing him as "the man who spoke to you"), usually telling the tale via flashbacks.
-Dunning writes that "Cooper's pet hate was of 'acting' and he wanted [each story] related with a deadpan sense of 'here's how it happened.'"
+Dunning writes that "Cooper's pet hate was of 'acting' and he wanted [each story] related with a deadpan sense of 'here's how it happened.
 Chappell usually took a conversational tone, relating the stories slowly and casually; he frequently played a specialist worker, giving Cooper a chance to add background details from his own earlier jobs as a soldier, gandy dancer or oil platform worker.
 Though supporting players were sparse, a group of New York radio veterans were heard on a frequent basis: as female characters, in male bit parts, or as the supernatural or otherworldly beings the ordinary Chappell character encounters.
-Most notably, radio star Claudia Morgan (longtime voice of Nora Charles on The Adventures of the Thin Man, and not coincidentally, Ernest Chappell's wife) was an occasional female lead, usually in tragic romances, and was heard in the final show (the appropriately titled "Quiet, Please," a meditation on war and peace).
-In one lost show, "Three Sides to a Story," Morgan's father Ralph Morgan was also a guest.
-J. Pat O'Malley, later a familiar TV character actor, was another frequent voice, heard in more than a dozen shows throughout the run, beginning with the first broadcast "Nothing Behind the Door."
+Most notably, radio star Claudia Morgan (longtime voice of Nora Charles on The Adventures of the Thin Man, and Ernest Chappell's wife) was an occasional female lead, usually in tragic romances, and was heard in the final show (titled "Quiet, Please", a meditation on war and peace).
+In one lost show, "Three Sides to a Story", Morgan's father Ralph Morgan was also a guest.
+J. Pat O'Malley, later a familiar TV character actor, was another frequent voice, heard in more than a dozen shows throughout the run, beginning with the first broadcast "Nothing Behind the Door".
 He played foreman Ted in "The Thing on the Fourbleboard" and was often used in parts requiring Irish or Scottish accents.
-Radio commentator and disc jockey Jack Lescoulie guest starred in the radio-themed "Twelve to Five."
+Radio commentator and disc jockey Jack Lescoulie guest starred in the radio-themed "Twelve to Five".

 At the end of each program, Cooper offered a teaser for the next show.
 These were usually unrehearsed, and often displayed Cooper's wry or morbid humor: "My story for you next week is called 'A Night to Forget'.
 It's about a man who wished he could – and couldn't."
 Cooper's teaser was always followed by Chappell's sign-off: "And so, until next week at this same time, I am quietly yours, Ernest Chappell."